For decades now, many business leaders and managers have been espousing the benefits of having an open-door policy in the workplace.

 How many times a day do you get a “quick question” from your employees?

-The environment where employees are too dependent on their managers is sometimes recognized as “CYA (cover-your-ass) culture”.
+An environment where employees are too dependent on their managers is sometimes recognized as a “CYA (cover-your-ass) culture”.

 In essence, it means employees avoid any accountability for their mistakes by making you the prime decision-maker in everything.

 If this is the case with your team, you need to ask yourself why employees are afraid of making mistakes.

 Are you impatient with their mistakes?

 Create an environment where mistakes are seen as opportunities to learn and grow and empower your staff to make their own decisions.

 As we have noted in our article on creating psychological safety in the workplace, this can be achieved by:

 - Becoming more approachable by organizing more team and individual meetings and asking for your team members’ input before making certain decisions,